JDIZM/vue-reactive-selection/README.md

 This is built with Vue 2 using [Vite](https://vitejs.dev/).

 methods to detect changes in data

 1. using computed properties
-2. using a deep watcher
+2. using deep/immediate watchers

-console.logs remain for demo purposes

 Demo url: [https://vue-reactive-selection.netlify.app](https://vue-reactive-selection.netlify.app)

-save changes when the form data is updated on button click versus using an auto timer.
+- save changes when the form data is updated on button click.
+- console.logs remain for demo purposes

 Resources
 - https://v2.vuejs.org/v2/guide/reactivity.html